 The brand mixes its Colombian Arabica coffee with what they call “the 6 Protectors”—a special blend of mushrooms picked to supercharge immune function and includes Chaga, turkey tail, lion’s mane, maitake, reishi, and shiitake.

 Turkey tail’s bioactive components appear to boost the immune system.
 As described in a review published by The International Journal of Medicinal Mushrooms, preclinical studies showed that Turkey Tail extract was found to support the immune system, have antiviral activity, and reduce cholesterol levels.

 Moreover, some clinical studies showed that Turkey tail improved the quality of life of patients with cancer and appeared to extend their lifespan by 5 to 10 years.
 However, clinical evidence is still limited and further research is needed.

-Maitake mushrooms may enhance immune response against viruses and tumors while reducing the risk of cardiovascular diseases.
+Furthermore, maitake mushrooms may enhance the immune response against viruses and tumors while reducing the risk of cardiovascular diseases.

 A review published in Discovery Medicine describes that beta-glucans from Maitake mushrooms have proven anticancer, antiviral, and immunomodulatory effects in preclinical studies.

 In addition, beta-glucans were shown to lower blood sugar levels, improve the cholesterol profile, and reduce blood pressure in mice.